luiscruz/course_sustainableSE/2026/p1_measuring_software/g18_llm_comparison.md

 | 16-BIT | Median | 1482.5 | 143.6 | 90.3% | A12 | 1.00 |

 The data indicates that the DeepSeek-distilled models are consistently more efficient than their baseline counterparts.
-The Vargha-Delaney **A12** value of **0.81** for the **16-bit** model, in Llama vs DeepSeek comparison, represents a large effect, indicating a high probability that a random DeepSeek-Distilled execution will be more efficient than a Llama execution.
+The Vargha-Delaney **A12** value of **0.81** for the **16-bit** model, in the Llama vs DeepSeek comparison, represents a large effect, indicating a high probability that a random DeepSeek-Distilled execution will be more efficient than a Llama execution.
 For Qwen, the distillation effect is really interesting achieving **~90%** energy savings across all precisions.
 The **A12** score of **1.00** means that in *100%* of the recorded pairs, the DeepSeek model consumed less energy than the Qwen baseline.

 **Table 5: Vertical Effect Size (Quantization Savings)**\
 *This table measures the impact of reducing precision (Quantization) within the same model family.*